 As an urgent care center, MedExpress Urgent Care - Bristol provides non-emergent medical care most typically referred to as urgent care services.
 This category of medicine includes the treatment of allergies, asthma, broken bones and sprains, burns, cold and flu symptoms, ear, sinus and respiratory infections, insect and animal bites, stomach viruses, skin rashes and most other non-life threatening injuries, illnesses and conditions.
+Additionally common health assessments are typical service offerings including annual and school physicals and STD tests.
 While this urgent care does offer assistance with immediate health care needs, if you are suffering from a true medical emergency, go to the emergency room in Bristol, TN or call 911 immediately.

 Learn more about MedExpress Urgent Care